dotansimha/graphql-code-generator/.changeset/forty-dodos-swim.md

 '@graphql-codegen/visitor-plugin-common': patch
 ---

-correctly handle fragments with an interface type condition that are spread on an interface field.
+generate correct types for fragments with an interface type condition that are spread on an interface field.